Fire and rescue services

 Armed carjacking has occurred in many parts of the country.
 Drive with your doors locked and windows up at all times.

-Pickpocketing, bag snatching and credit card fraud, such as skimming, may happen.
+Pickpocketing, bag snatching, and credit card fraud, such as skimming, may happen.
+Avoid displaying expensive jewellery, electronic items or other valuables.

 You may be at risk of cyber-based threats during overseas travel to any country.
 Digital identity theft is a growing concern.
 Your devices and personal data can be compromised, especially if you’re connecting to Wi-Fi, using or connecting to shared or public computers, or to Bluetooth.